-Consider a 2n-vertex cycle and a random subgraph of it that consists of n - 1 edges (i.e., having exactly 2n - 2 vertices of degree 1).
+Consider a 2n-vertex cycle and a random subgraph of it that consists of n-1 edges (i.e., exactly two vertices have degree 1).
 Then, with high probability the subgraph is $\Omega(1)$ -far from being 1-regular, but one cannot distinguish this subgraph from a 1-regular subgraph by making o(n) degree queries.
 (On the other hand, making two random edge queries, and taking into account the locations of these edges, yields a POT with linear detection probability.)